 The Family Education Rights and Privacy Act (FERPA) of 1974, known as the "Buckley Amendment," requires that Eastern Maine Community College obtain consent in writing before releasing your educational record, except to specified parties.
 The intent of the Act is to protect the privacy of students with regard to access to records and to providing release of such records.
-The opportunity for a hearing to challenge such records should be obtained from the Dean of Enrollment Management's Office, located in the Enrollment Center, Katahdin Hall.
+The opportunity for a hearing to challenge such records should be obtained from the Director of Institutional Research, located in the Public Safety Training Center.
 Third parties who may have access to educational records of students without prior written consent include: